Miyu Takeuchi: Career

-2004-2008: Pre-debut
+2004–2008: Pre-debut

-Prior to joining AKB48, Takeuchi signed a contract with Stardust Production in 2004 and appeared in Little By Little's music video for "Ameagari no Kyū na Sakamichi".
-She was a member of girl group Fruits, born out of the audition tv show "Songs Star !!".
+Prior to joining AKB48, Takeuchi signed a contract with Stardust Promotion in 2004 and appeared in Little By Little's music video for "Ameagari no Kyū na Sakamichi".
+She was a member of girl group Fruits, born out of the audition TV show "Songs Star !!".
 In 2008, the group debuted with the single "Koi no Saison" and they disbanded the following year, in 2009.

 2009–2018: AKB48 and Produce 48

 Takeuchi passed AKB48 auditions in 2009.
 While she was a trainee, she was part of the sub-unit Mini Skirt and released the song "Mini Skirt no Yōsei" to promote the arcade game Pretty Rhythm: Mini Skirt, which later featured a likeness of her as a playable character during the Season 2 update.
 She was promoted to full member status in 2010, and was announced as a member of AKB48's newly formed Team 4 in 2011.
 In May, Takeuchi was selected to be part of the subunit "Ojarumaru Sisters" in order to sing "Hatsukoi wa Mitsuru", used as the ending theme of the anime Ojarumaru.

 Takeuchi signed to OH Enterprise in 2012.
 Later that year, Team 4 was disbanded, and Takeuchi was moved to AKB48's Team B. During this time, Takeuchi uploaded home recordings of song covers on social media.
 In 2014, she began to post song covers on her YouTube channel.
-In 2021, Her Youtube Channel has amassed 230.000+ subscribers.
+In 2021, Her YouTube Channel has amassed 230.000+ subscribers.

 In 2018, Takeuchi participated in the South Korean competition series Produce 48 as one of the Japanese contestants from AKB48 and its sister groups.
 She finished in 17th place.